Blackpool Greyhound Stadium: History

 The track switched to independent status (unaffiliated to a governing body) in 1929 after the company changed to the Blackpool Greyhound Racing and Sports Company Ltd. The Blackpool Borough Rugby league team played their fixtures at St Annes but Motorcycle Speedway never found its way here but did take place at the short lived Trotting Track at Highfield Road.

 The Blackpool owners who also controlled Hanley Greyhound Stadium in Stoke-in-Trent branched out by taking greyhound racing to Craven Park, Barrow-in-Furness but the project only lasted the two summers of 1933 and 1934.
 After the war St Annes was once again licensed under the jurisdiction of the NGRC.
 The Director of Racing was H.H.Carver and the Racing Manager was H.S.Long.

+In 1946, England footballer Stanley Matthews controversially performed his recovery from fitness at the stadium rather than at the football stadium, which upset his club Stoke City F.C.

+Despite the greyhound business boom of 1946 profits dropped the following year.

+Closure and redevelopment

-Despite the greyhound business boom of 1946 profits dropped the following year and with the growing population of Blackpool the greyhound stadium area was considered an ideal site for housing.
-Housing was constructed on Lostock Gardens that came right up to the back straight terracing and to the south, Ivy Avenue housing came right up to the back of the home straight and main stand.
+With the growing population of Blackpool, the greyhound stadium area was considered an ideal site for housing due to the fact that existing housing on Lostock Gardens already came right up to the back straight terracing and to the south on Ivy Avenue housing came right up to the back of the home straight and main stand.

-Closure

 Racing ended on 30 October 1964 with the site becoming housing called Stadium Avenue after it was sold to builders for £80,000.

 The town was to experience greyhound racing again from 1967 until 1988 on the flapping track at Borough Park.